pilinux/gorest/README.md

 for any Debian based OS)
 - Install `git`
 - Clone the project `go get -u github.com/piLinux/GoREST`
-- Checkout this specific commit `git checkout 136d9`.
-[Important: If you want to contribute to this project, please continue from the latest commit]
 - At the root of the cloned repository
 [`cd $GOPATH/src/github.com/piLinux/GoREST`], execute `go build` to fetch all the dependencies